daruoktab/Intelligent-Granite-Agent/README.md

 ![Project Showcase](property/img1.png)
 **Welcome to a Capstone Adventure in AI!**

 This isn't just another chatbot.
-This project unveils an **intelligent agent** powered by the formidable **IBM Granite series Large Language Model (LLM)**.
+This project unveils an **intelligent agent** powered by the formidable **IBM Granite series Large Language Model (LLM)**, all running locally on your machine thanks to Ollama.
 Witness firsthand how this LLM transcends basic Q&A, acting as a sophisticated agent that understands your needs, reasons about solutions, and dynamically utilizes a suite of tools to get the job done! 🛠️

 Whether it's complex date calculations, tricky math problems, or nuanced text analysis, our Granite-powered agent intelligently calls upon specialized tools, extending its capabilities far beyond its inherent knowledge.
+All interactions and data processing happen on your device, ensuring privacy and control.
 Explore the future of interactive AI through our sleek web interface (now with Dark Mode! 🌙) or our trusty command-line companion.

 ## The Agentic Powerhouse: Core Objective & Significance 🧠✨